sonarplugins/sonarplugins.github.io/_posts/2019-03-06-resharper-clt.markdown

 description: This plugin enables the analysis of C# and VisualBasic.NET source files contained in .NET projects using the output of the InspectCode JetBrains ReSharper Command Line Tool.
 details:
 seo:
-  name: ReSharper CTL
+  name: ReSharper CLT
-  headline: ReSharper CTL - SonarQube Plugin
+  headline: ReSharper CLT - SonarQube Plugin
   type: ItemPage

 ---